 Advertisement|Remove ads.

-As per the terms of the separation, the restructuring removes roughly $6.6 billion in future capital contribution to the joint venture over the next five years, though Ford will assume responsibility for the $3.805 billion Department of Energy-linked loan tied to one of the facilities: a move that comes as legacy automakers increasingly tighten their spending around EV expansion plans.
+As per the terms of the separation, the move removes roughly $6.6 billion in future capital contribution to the joint venture over the next five years, though Ford will assume responsibility for the $3.805 billion Department of Energy-linked loan tied to one of the facilities: a move that comes as legacy automakers increasingly tighten their spending around EV expansion plans.

 Ford has also redeemed its membership interest in BlueOval SK and acquired both Kentucky battery plants from BlueOval SK via its unit, Ford Energy Battery.
+The BlueOval SK joint venture disposition agreement was announced in December 2025.

 Ford stated that the loan assumed by the company has an annual interest rate of 4.814%, and quarterly interest-only payments are required through January 15, 2030.